 In 2008, the Morning News and Star-Telegram started throwing each other’s papers in their back-yard counties.
 The following year, the former heated rivals began sharing some coverage and photographs.
 In 2014, Belo started printing the Star-Telegram at its Plano plant, a development ironically chronicled by Gary.
 Driven largely by the recession, bitter enemies had softened their stances, resulting in a kind of peacetime merger after a war that neither media company had really won.

 The decline was similar at the Star-Telegram and most other large dailies.
-Some layoffs in 2008 included Hardee, who moved on to became a research manager at the University of Texas at Dallas.
-McClatchy Co., a chain that bought Knight Ridder in 2006 with holdings that included the Star-Telegram, Miami Herald, and Kansas City Star, shrank from almost 17,000 employees in late 2006 to about 4,000 in late 2017.
+Layoffs and attrition at the Star-Telegram resulted in newsroom jobs being cut almost in half from 2001 to 2011, according to the Fort Worth Weekly.
+Hardee was among those leaving, becoming a research manager at the University of Texas at Dallas.
+McClatchy Co. bought Knight Ridder in 2006, with holdings that included the Star-Telegram, Miami Herald, and Kansas City Star.
+The company filed for bankruptcy in 2020 and was purchased by a hedge fund.

 The demise of the DMN and other papers can be directly attributable to newspapers being owned by publicly-traded companies, wrote Ed Bark, the News’ longtime TV critic who was among those who took a buyout in 2006.
 He quoted Lorraine Branham, former director of The University of Texas at Austin’s School of Journalism, saying that newspapers being beholden more to shareholders than readers was “the worst thing that could have ever happened to journalism.”